 Here I had the pleasure of talking to some of the locals, such as this local who explained how a conch (which he happens to be balancing on his shoulder) is blown to notify the village when there is fresh fish available for sale.

-En route to the Pitons I came across several banana plantations where I decided to take a short pit-stop to explore and talk to the local farmers.
+En route to the Pitons, I came across several banana plantations where I decided to take a short pit-stop to explore and talk to the local farmers.
 It turns out that the bananas are covered with large blue bags while growing to protect them from bugs.
-Thanking the locals for their insight into local farming I bought some bananas and banana ketchup (yes it taste exactly like normal ketchup) I was ready to visit St. Lucia famous twin mountains.
+Thanking the locals for their insight into local farming I bought some bananas and banana ketchup (yes it tastes exactly like normal ketchup) I was ready to visit St. Lucia famous twin mountains.

 Soufrière & Pitons

 My last stop was to venture to Soufrière to see the Pitons mountains.
 I was drawn to the sulphur springs as the tourist guides promised a “drive-through volcano” which turned out to be sulphur hot springs.
 Even while viewing from within a car, I couldn’t escape the area fast enough as the smell was too intense.